 When it comes to laundry, bleach is a wonder product most commonly used by many.
 It not only disinfects but also whitens our garments.
 However, for some, bleach is considered a hazardous chemical.
-Its whitening power can be too intense that may cause cotton garments to fade.
+Its whitening power can be too intense which may cause cotton garments to fade.
 Worse, when House Cleaning, you can smell bleach, and it may trigger asthma.

 But is bleach that harmful?
 House Cleaning San Diego will give tips to prove that bleach isn’t that bad after all.
 You have to know how to use it while doing laundry and House Cleaning.

 Tip #1.
 Never mix bleach with other House Cleaning products.

 Mixing bleach with ammonia, for example, can lead to severe injuries.
 When combined, chloramine, or chlorine gas, is produced – a toxic gas hazardous to humans.
 It may cause lung irritation leading to coughing or shortness of breath.
 If handled without any House Cleaning gloves, it can also cause skin irritation.
 Other House Cleaning products not advisable to be mixed with Bleach are Hydrogen Peroxides and those with Acid.
 Make it a habit to always read the product label before use.

 Tip #2.
 Always dilute bleach with water before use.